antarctica/laravel-base-exceptions/README.md

-# Laravel Base Repositories
+# Laravel Base Exceptions

-A set of base repository interfaces and implementations for Laravel applications
+A set of base exceptions for Laravel applications

 More information and proper README soon.